caphefalumi/WordToExcel/README.md

 Contributions are welcome!
 If you want to contribute to this project, please fork the repository, create a new branch, and submit a pull request.

+# License

+This project is licensed under the MIT License.

 # Project Status

 This project is considered **completed**.
 It has achieved its intended goals and is no longer actively maintained or updated.
 Feel free to use the existing code and resources for your purposes.

-Thank you for your interest in this project!

-# License

-This project is licensed under the MIT License.
+Thank you for using Word To Excel Converter!
+I hope you find this release helpful and efficient for your needs.

+Happy converting!

+Best regards,
+caphefalumi